 Figs are a traditional dessert all over the Mediterranean, but especially in the Middle East, where they originated.
 They are so naturally sweet and luscious that they require very little fooling with.
 James says they’re often served lightly poached like this, along with Turkish Coffee after dinner.

-In true Minimal Monday style, this is less a recipe and more a figgy free for all.
+This is less a recipe and more a figgy free for all.
 There are any number of ways you can do this, including ditching the whole poaching idea and just shoving your (clean) finger into the top of the ripe fig to make a cavity for some freshly whipped cream, clotted cream, or creme fraiche, which is exactly what we did for our second helping.

-- 6 - 8 fresh figs (any variety will do as long as they're ripe)
+- 6 - 8 fresh figs, any variety will do as long as they're ripe

 - 6 green cardamom pods, lightly crushed